johnbender/writing/_posts/2012-10-09-fixing-coffeescripts-ambiguities-with-operational-semantics.md

   <img style="width: 60%" src="/assets/images/diagrams/bool-grammar.png"></img>
 </div>

 The grammar definition is made of up of two "meta variables" `t` and `v`.
-The first, `t`, represents all of the possible ways to construct terms in the language.
-Make sure to note that the term `if t then t else t` has sub terms represented with the meta variable `t`.
+Assigned to those meta variables is a set of possible terms in the language each separated by a `|`. `t` represents all of the ways to construct terms in the language. `v` is the set of terms that are acceptable as the final result of evaluation.
+That means if evaluation "gets stuck" at an `if t then t else t` term something has gone wrong.
+Note that the term `if t then t else t` has sub terms represented with the meta variable `t`.
 This captures the ability to use `true`, `false`, or another `if t then t else t` in place of each sub term `t`.
-The second meta variable `v` represents the set of terms that are acceptable as the final result of evaluation.
-That means if evaluation "gets stuck" at an `if t then t else t` term something has gone wrong.
-Some sample terms:
+Also, `v` is referenced in `t` to represent that both `true` and `false` are terms in `t`.

 ```haskell
 -- simple values